Painting a Garage Door Cost

 In this guide, you'll find:

-• What factors impact the cost of painting a garage door
+• What factors impact the price you're quoted.

-• How to find and hire a reliable tradesperson
+• How to find and hire a local painter and decorator using MyJobQuote.

 An incredibly popular home improvement project in the UK for homeowners who are looking to refresh the exterior of their home is painting their garage door, particularly as it doesn't require any major structural work.

-A garage door takes up quite a significant section of the front of a home, meaning they have quite a big impact on its curb appeal.
+A garage door takes up quite a significant section of the front of a home, meaning it has quite a big impact on its kerb appeal.

-Over time, the exposure to rain, UV rays and frost can have quite a detrimental impact on a garage door, causing the paint on it to crack, peel and fade, which makes an otherwise well-maintained home look a little tired and in need of some attention.
+Over time, the exposure to rain, ultraviolet (UV) rays, and frost can have quite a detrimental impact on a garage door, causing the paint on it to crack, peel, and fade, which makes an otherwise well-maintained home look a little tired and in need of some attention.
 With this in mind, a professionally painted garage door can revitalise the look of a home's exterior, along with protecting the material of the door.

-From a cost standpoint, painting a garage door is much more affordable than replacing it, and that makes it a very attractive option for homeowners.
+From a cost standpoint, painting a garage door is much more affordable than garage door replacement, and that makes it a very attractive option for homeowners.

 grey garage door on house